-Today, Ruah is a independent, not-for-profit community service.
+Today, Ruah is an independent, not-for-profit community service.
 In the spirit of our founders, we are still taking bold strides to end poverty and social disadvantage.

-Our hard-working and committed team of 260 staff is based across 12 locations in Perth, Geraldton and Albany They have a deep understanding and empathy, often based on their own lived experience, of the challenges life can throw at us, the hard road to recovery, and what it takes to build a new future.
+Our hard-working and committed team of more than 200 staff is based across 11 locations in Perth, Geraldton and Albany They have a deep understanding and empathy, often based on their own lived experience, of the challenges life can throw at us, the hard road to recovery, and what it takes to build a new future.

 Ruah is a registered charity.
 We are also proud to be one of the first community service organisations in Western Australia certified to National Standards for Mental Health Services (NSMHS) and the National Safety and Quality Health Service (NSQHS) Standards.
 Find out what this means.